National Assembly of 1851

 The National Assembly of 1851 (Icelandic Þjóðfundurinn 1851) was a constitutional convention called to decide the political status of Iceland.
 The assembly was called in 1848, in the liberal atmosphere following the Spring of Nations.
 But in 1851, when the assembly finally met, the political tide had turned and conservative forces had regained strength.

 The Danes presented a bill to the assembly which would have made the Danish Constitution of 1849 valid in Iceland with an exception concerning the legislative power.
 Iceland was to get six seats in the Danish Parliament.
 The delegates prepared an alternative bill, proposing a constitution for a practically independent Iceland in personal union with the Danish king.

-Seeing that the delegates would never agree to the Danish bill and believing them to have no authority to discuss the alternative bill, Governor Trampe decided to dissolve the Assembly.
+Seeing that the delegates would never agree to the Danish bill and believing them to have no authority to discuss the alternative bill, Governor Jørgen Ditlev Trampe decided to dissolve the Assembly.
 At that point Jón Sigurðsson rose to protest, saying: